fortinet-fortisoar/widget-soc-management/docs/usage.md

   # Data Source :  'Record Containing JSON Data' Option

-  Use this option to populate the widget using a json.
+  Use this option to populate the widget using JSON data.
-  The Json object must be present as a record in any of the modules.
+  The JSON data must be present as a record in the modules, selected as a data source.

   JSON data:

-  Format to follow in the json to populate the data seamlessly
+  Please see below for expected JSON format to populate the widget data seamlessly